peidevs/peidevs.github.io/content/about.md

 ### Elders Emeritus (retired)

 These folks put in a lot of effort to make the group what it is today.
-Because of other obligations in life they are no longer able to help in the role of cathearder anymore.
+Because of other obligations in life they are no longer able to help in the role of cat-herder anymore.

 {{% elders_emeritus %}}